 Under the Single Enterprise Rule, all employees engaged in activities that are "normal and usual" for an industry are covered by one classification.
 If a business has two or more operations that do not normally prevail in a business described by a single classification, then the Multiple Enterprises Rule may permit or require the assignment of multiple classifications to the operations.
 The Multiple Enterprises Rule is found in Part 3, Section III of the California Workers' Compensation Uniform Statistical Reporting Plan—1995.
-Generally:

 Physical separation is achieved when operations are separated by permanent walls not less than eight (8) feet in height that are constructed from standard building materials or when operations are performed on separate floors or in separate buildings.
-Interchange of labor means that individual employees work in both operations without segregated payroll records, or that some employees conduct operations in support of a common product or service.
+Interchange of labor means employers alternate between 2 or more separately classifiable operations and engage in a single activity that is integral to two or more separately classifiable activities.
 There is one important thing to remember regarding the Multiple Enterprises Rule.
 In order to divide an employee's payroll among classifications, you must maintain payroll records that accurately record an employee's time spent working in each operation.
 Otherwise, all of that employee's payroll will be assigned to the highest-rated classification.

 We welcome your feedback on this guide.
 Please send comments and suggestions to firstname.lastname@example.org.